Erie PA Holiday Outdoor Lighting!

 While Thanksgiving doesn’t boast the dramatic lighting displays of Christmas or Halloween, it’s a time for warmth and gratitude.
 Outdoor lighting for Thanksgiving tends to be subtle, with amber or gold hues evoking the season’s colors.

-9. Christmas: The Grand Finale of Holiday Lights
+9. Christmas: Christmas Is The Grand Finale of Holiday Lights!

 • Icicle Lights: Hang icicle lights from eaves to simulate the appearance of frozen snow.